kyaiooiayk/Linux-and-shell-scripting/mac_book_pro/README.md

 - See current configuration with: `ulimit -a`
 - Increase the limit to 10000: `ulimit -Sn 10000` or (not suggested): `ulimit -Sn unlimited`
 ***

+## How to prevent sleep mode when closing the lid
+- `sudo pmset disablesleep 1`